Sourav8538/CORE-JAVA-by-sourav/README.md

 Purpose of Reference variable

-to over come the draw back of non static ,creating n number of object for to access same method .....
+to over come the draw back of non static ,creating n number of object for to access same method n number of time it will take memmory & performance is less .....

 Reference variable: